kddprojectgroup1/kdd-project-group_1/README.md

 5.Evaluation:
 ==

-For the Evaluation, we use the metrics like
+For the performance evaluation, based on the modelling done we use the metrics ROC curve, AUC value and Confusion matrix.

-* ROC curve
-* AUC value
-* Confusion matrix

 6.Conclusion:
 ==